-As part of its approach, it takes an active interest in how its partner originators manage

-ESG issues and, on behalf of its investors, encourages and supports companies in its supply chain to adhere to best-practice standards for responsible business.
-In certain cases, Fasanara will work with its partner originator to create bespoke ESG Key Performance Indicators (KPIs) and will link these to the cost of funding through mechanisms such as ESG ratchets.
-Example ESG KPIs that may be applied to partner originators are summarised as follows:
+As part of its approach, it takes an active interest in how its partner originators manage ESG issues and, on behalf of its investors, encourages and supports companies in its supply chain to adhere to best-practice standards for responsible business.
+In certain cases, Fasanara will work with its partner originator to create bespoke ESG Key Performance Indicators ("KPIs") and will link these to the cost of funding through mechanisms such as ESG ratchets.
+Example ESG KPIs that may be applied to partner originators include the following:

-Social Job Creation Availability of training opportunities Existence of an environmental policy Estimation of CO2 footprint Water or energy consumption Existence of an environmental policy Board meetings per year Existence of other specific committees
+Social Job Creation Availability of training opportunities Existence of an environmental policy Estimation of CO2 footprint Water or energy consumption Environmental Existence of an environmental policy Estimation of CO2 footprint Water or energy consumption Governance Independent members on the Board Board meetings per year Existence of other specific committees team is responsible for integrating ESG practices and considerations into their existing processes.
+In particular, the Senior Managers Committee is supported in its responsibilities by the Investment Committee and the Risk Committee, as appropriate, when considering approval of investment and/or an originator.